Is the overtraining syndrome a fact or fantasy, almost no other word in muscle mags or gym gossip gets as much negative press as overtraining

 For the most part, most males or females that experience the overtraining syndrome is more commonly seen in competitive sports like: Olympics, power-lifting and competitive bodybuilding/CrossFit competitions, etc. But...

-For the most part, seasoned advanced intermediates or advanced lifters are the ones that can experience this.
+the most part, advanced intermediates or advanced lifters are the ones that can experience this.
 Even

 Putting it simply: this is what the overtraining syndrome is.

-Continuously, being overzealous wanting to see new growth and training without the use of drugs, seemed like I was forever hitting this over-trained state.
+Continuously being overzealous wanting to see new growth and training without the use of drugs, seemed like I was forever hitting this over-trained state.

-Once I discovered (prolonged) high-volume, high intensity workouts simply don’t work for us natural guys and gals, I began to simmer down and accept what my body could and couldn’t do.
+Once I discovered (prolonged) high-volume, high intensity workouts simply don’t work for us natural guys or gals, I began to simmer down and accept what my body could and couldn’t do.
 I then began to enjoy my workouts again and I would begin to look forward to the next cycle.

 Total rest and recuperation is what the body needs.
 After this recuperation, come back for the first few weeks at half to three quarters of your regular intensity; slowly build your conditioning and nervous system back up to where it originally was.

-Another little secret here is: leave the gym always hungry to come back, meaning: preforming 6 to 8 sets on the bigger muscle groups such as upper back, legs and chest etc. and 5 or 6 on the smaller ones, encourages this new attitude at an intermediate level.
+The secret here is: leave the gym always hungry to come back, meaning: preforming 6 to 8 sets on the bigger muscle groups such as upper back, legs and chest etc. and 5 or 6 on the smaller ones, encourages this new attitude at an intermediate level.

 For advanced lifters 8 to 10 or 12 sets are generally enough!
-Hammering and pounding the muscles into complete submission for every workout, month in and month out: is generally counterproductive.
+Hammering and pounding the muscles into complete submission for every workout, month in and month out, is generally counterproductive.

 Just don’t be afraid to train intensely with in these set ranges to simulate strength and muscle growth.

-If you do find you are in this state, the remedy is simple.
-Take a break or your body will force you to!
+If you do find you are in this state, the remedy is simple: Take a break, or your body will force you to!

-something out of the overtraining syndrome page.
+I hope the overtraining syndrome article has helped.
 If you find you’re enjoying your training just as much as your rest, then you’re on the right track.
+DWT

-If you have a comment or question see (contact me).
+If you have a comment or question (contact me).